 Ken’s Humble Pies

-Ken’s has only been around a few years, but don’t let that or its modest name fool you because this newcomer certainly gives the oldies a run for their money.
-This one is simple, centred on the three P’s—that's pies, pasties and profiteroles.
+Ken’s has only been around a few years, but don’t let that stop you because this newcomer certainly gives the oldies a run for their money.
+Ken's is simple and centred on the three P’s—that's pies, pasties and profiteroles.
 The meats are slow-cooked or roasted, paired with fresh seafood or veggies, topped with flaky pastry and baked to golden perfection.
 We’re thinking a beef burgundy or bangers and mash pie by the water is a must next time you’re travelling up this way.
 As for those profiteroles, these babies are filled with vanilla cream and dipped in either ganache or crunchy toffee.

 Long Track Pantry

-This gorgeous, homey country café 340km south-west of Sydney is your go-to for a perfect breakfast, a takeaway cake or some homemade preserves.
-Long Track Pantry has all those rustic barn feels while also feeling, as the name suggests, like you’re dining in the well-stocked pantry of your dreams.
-There are a tonne of beautiful homewares and homemade goods like chutneys and sauces that are a must grab on your way out.
+This gorgeous, homey country cafe a few hundred clicks south-west of Sydney is your go-to for a perfect breakfast, a takeaway cake or some homemade preserves.
+Long Track Pantry has all those rustic barn feels while also feeling, as its name suggests, like you’re dining in the well-stocked pantry of your dreams.
+There is a tonne of beautiful homewares and homemade goods like chutneys and sauces ready to shop.